agl-alexglopez/maze-tui/README.md

     [half] - Half wall height and full size paths.
     [spikes] - Connected lines with spikes.

-SOLVER ANIMATION FLAG[-sa] Watch the maze solution.
-    [1-7] - Speed increases with number.

-BUILDER ANIMATION FLAG[-ba] Watch the maze build.
-    [1-7] - Speed increases with number.

-Cancel any animation by pressing any key.
+Cancel any animation by pressing escape.
+Pause an animation with <space>
+Speed up or slow down the animation with <⮝/⮟>
+Step next and previous or change their direction with <⮜/⮞>
 Zoom out/in with <Ctrl-[-]>/<Ctrl-[+]>
 If any flags are omitted, defaults are used.
 An empty command line will create a random maze.